 - 3 cloves garlic peeled

-- 3 whole roasted Hatch green chile tops cut off, skin and seeds removed
+- 3 green chile peppers roasted, tops cut off, skin and seeds removed

 - 10 medium tomatillos husked, rinsed and cut into quarters

-- 8 oz . shiitake mushrooms stemmed and sliced
+- 8 ounces . shiitake mushrooms stemmed and sliced

 - 1 large red onion thin sliced